cursande/insomnia-plugin-shuffled-input/README.md

 Similarly, if selecting JSON, if you want a single object to be the result you will need to wrap it in an array `[]`, otherwise it is automatically wrapped.

+**Read fixture**

+Select whether you want to enter in possible values inline or read from a JSON file.

 **Path to JSON fixture**

+Enter valid JSON array directly here.

+**Path to JSON fixture**

-Select the path to the given fixture for this particular input.
-Multiple files can be used for multiple tags in a single request.
+Select the path to the given fixture for this particular tag.

 **Number of values**